The unique, nature-crafted, frothed-glass character of the pumice stone finds application in a variety of consumer goods and industrial processes.

-Why is pumice an excellent abrasive?
+What makes pumice such an excellent abrasive?

 In short, a complimentary relationship of form factor and chemical composition.
 The pumice form factor is that of an amorphous foamed stone, which gives it friability, meaning it gives rather than gouges under pressure.
 The chemical composition makes pumice glass-like, which brings cutting edges and just-right hardness.
 Pumice also combines readily with various fluids to make abrasive compounds, which, along with pumice grade size selection, add even more control to cutting rates.